Store

 Some recovery programs will focus too much on increasing caloric intake.
 This can be overwhelming to a fragile body.
 Changes in diet and caloric intake need to be gentle and gradual.

 As already mentioned, you need to be careful with the use of anabolic hormones.
 But this goes for any and all supplements and remedies, whether vitamins, minerals, herbs, glandulars, hormones, or pro-hormones.
-This is because, with advanced AFS, your Detoxification circuit is not working properly.
+This is because, with advanced Adrenal Fatigue, your Detoxification circuit is not working properly.
 You may have a congested liver and a system that is sensitive to certain compounds.

 With supplements, if you don’t take them in the right dosage and at the right time, you might inadvertently increase the toxic load on your body.
 That will, in turn, increase inflammation, which is one of the major causes of catabolism.

 Since dehydration can contribute to catabolism, increasing your water intake is a good idea.
 But you have to do so gradually to avoid aggravating any electrolyte imbalances.
-Your sodium-potassium balance is especially important since it's affected by AFS.
+Your sodium-potassium balance is especially important since it's affected by Adrenal Fatigue.
 You can add electrolytes to your drinking water.
 And make sure your water is room temperature rather than cold.

 Rest should take precedence over exercise.
 But once your body is ready, very gentle stretching can help, such as adrenal breathing and adrenal yoga.
 Do not attempt to do more just because you regained a little extra energy.